-Earlier this week we discussed the Washington, D.C.
+Earlier we discussed the Washington, D.C.
 Cherry Blossom Festival, possibly the most well known cherry blossom festival outside of Japan, and the things to do in D.C. for the budget traveler.
 We’ll admit it; we spoiled Washington, D.C. a bit by giving it the limelight.
 However, we’re all about spreading the love, and thought we’d share all the great spots around the world to view the blossoms bloom this spring.

 Let’s get this out of the way: Japan invented the cherry blossom festival, has been hosting them for centuries, and even has its own word for viewing cherry blossoms – Hanami.
 From the numerous parks in Tokyo to as far north as Hokkaido, there are plenty of viewings and festivals to choose from .
 If you are traveling to Japan, check out this great guide on cherry blossom season and the regions to visit.

 So excluding Japan and D.C., what are the lesser known destinations to enjoy the cherry blossom bloom?

 No one wants to do the 4 hour trip from New York to DC, especially when New York already stands as a great cultural capital on its own.
 So skip the drive, and head over to the Brooklyn Botanical Garden, which hosts a nifty little map that shows when the blossoms will bloom (hint: they’re still sleeping).

 But come April 28 – 29, the Sakura Masturi 2018 Festival will be in full swing with J-Pop concerts, colorful dance performances, magic shows, stand-up comics, and much, much more.
 Admission for each day is only $15, still way cheaper than current movie prices (plus you have popcorn, soda, candy…it just adds up).